Carlos Correa Player Props: Twins vs. Astros

 Carlos Correa At The Plate

-- In 12.8% of his games this year, he has gone deep, and 2.9% of his trips to the plate.
+- He has gone deep in six games this season (12.5%), homering in 2.8% of his trips to the plate.

-- Correa has had an RBI in 15 games this season (31.9%), including seven multi-RBI outings (14.9%).
-He has also driven in three or more of his team's runs in two contests.
+- Correa has driven home a run in 15 games this year (31.3%), including more than one RBI in 14.6% of his games and producing three or more of his team's runs on two occasions..

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.